isabella232/vantage-dss-plugin-sqle-functions/README.txt

 Note that Dataiku DSS itself also supports ANSI SQL push-down for most of their data preprocessing Visual recipes.

-The Plugins were tested with Vantage 1.1 Release Candidate 9.
+The Plugins were tested with Vantage 2.0.

 I. System Requirements
 ----------------------